 |Addiction Transplant Service

 ||4 weeks; mornings

 You participate in and learn to coordinate regular weekly psychiatry conferences.
 In addition, you have close contact with the clinical psychiatry services.
 There also are opportunities to observe addiction studies with patients and attend various psychiatry and psychology conferences.

 Mayo Clinic has established a landmark research program in the genomics of addiction with the long-term goal of predicting and preventing alcoholism and other chemical dependencies.

 The first step in the research is to identify human genes that contribute to the individual's vulnerability to alcoholism.
-The next step will be to develop ways to use the genetic information to protect the patient from becoming addicted.
+The next step is to develop ways to use the genetic information to protect the patient from becoming addicted.
 Ultimately, people who are at increased risk of becoming addicted could receive personalized therapy that could change their lives.

-To meet its ongoing commitment to provide cutting-edge patient care, the Department of Psychiatry and Psychology at Mayo Clinic is involved with multiple research projects including:
+To meet its ongoing commitment to provide cutting-edge patient care, the Department of Psychiatry and Psychology at Mayo Clinic is involved with multiple research projects, including:

 - Electroconvulsive therapy